 Other (Please describe.)
 3. Identify the following agency or agencies (see 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130). a.
-The state agency (ies) designated by the Governor for oversight of the Synar requirements: Department of Behavioral Health and Developmental Disabilities, Office of Behavioral Health Prevention Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No b.
+The state agency (ies) designated by the Governor for oversight of the Synar requirements: Department of Behavioral Health & Developmental Disabilities, Addictive Diseases Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No b.
 The state agency(ies) responsible for conducting random, unannounced Synar inspections: Department of Revenue, Alcohol & Tobacco Division Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No c.
-The state agency(ies) responsible for enforcing youth tobacco access law(s): Department of Behavioral Health & Developmental Disabilities Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No 4. • the following agencies and describe their relationship with the agency ible for the oversight of the Synar requirements. a.
+The state agency(ies) responsible for enforcing youth tobacco access law(s): Department of Behavioral Health & Developmental Disabilities (DBHDD) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No 4. • the following agencies and describe their relationship with the agency ible for the oversight of the Synar requirements. a.
 Identify the state agency responsible for tobacco prevention activities (the agency that receives the Centers for Disease Control and Prevention's National Tobacco Control Program funding).
 Department of Public Health b.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No c.
-Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements. ( Check all that apply. ) The two agencies Are the same Have a formal written memorandum of agreement Have an informal partnership d.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☑ No с.
+Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
+(Check all that apply.)
+The two agencies Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct ioint planning activities Conduct joint planning activities Combine resources Have other collaborative arrangement(s) ( Please describe .)

+d.
 Identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
 Department of Revenue e.
 Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No f.
 Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
 The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) ( Please describe .) g.
 Does the state use data from the FDA enforcement inspections for Synar survey reporting? ☐ Yes ⊠ No 5.
-Inswer the following questions regarding the state's activities to enforce the youth access to tobacco law(s) in FFY 2015 (see 42 U.S.C.
+Inswer the following questions regarding the state's activities to enforce the youth access to tobacco law(s) in FFY 2014 (see 42 U.S.C.
 300x-26 and 45 C.F.R. e)). a.
 Which one of the following describes the enforcement of state youth access to tobacco laws carried out in your state?
 (Check one category only.) ☐ Enforcement is conducted exclusively by local law enforcement agencies.
 Enforcement is conducted exclusively by state agency (ies).
 Enforcement is conducted by both local and state agencies.